Not All Garlic-Infused Oil is Created Equal

 Store Your Garlic-Infused-Oil Properly

 Now, I know folks who have made garlic-oil in all sorts of unapproved ways and lived to tell the tale.
 But all of us are dealing with gastrointestinal issues as it is.
 Why add fuel to the fire?
-We want you to be safe AND have delicious things to eat.
+We want you to be safe and have delicious things to eat.
 Please follow our storage recommendations for safety and flavor.

-Our instructions are based on FDA guidelines.
+Our instructions are based on FDA guidelines, which we stand by.

 Are You Daring?

 There is a classic technique where you rub a garlic clove on the inside of a wooden salad bowl.
 Then, when you make your green salad, the garlic flavor will permeate the salad.
 Is this a low FODMAP way to get garlic into your diet?
 Well, it might be “lower” but possibly not “low”.
-Read our article, Get Your Garlic Fix?, to learn more!
+Perhaps try post Challenge Phase and when you are stable.

 Check out our article on buying Commercially Prepared Garlic-Infused Oil and of course our foolproof recipe for Garlic-Infused Oil!